-The best Caesar salad ever is served at the iconic Zuni Café in San Francisco.
-With crisp Romaine, homemade croutons, perfect Caesar dressing, and generous pepper and parmesan, you’ll see why this Caesar salad recipe is the only one you need.
+The best Caesar salad recipe is made at the iconic Zuni Café in San Francisco.
+With crisp Romaine, homemade croutons, classic Caesar dressing, and generous pepper and parmesan, you’ll see why this Caesar recipe is the only one you need.

-I estimate that there are about one bazillion mediocre Caesar salad recipes in circulation right now, but only a few genuinely incredible ones.
-The best Caesar salad I have ever had — and I have eaten many — is hands-down the one at San Francisco’s beloved Zuni Café, operated by chef Judy Rodgers.
+There are about one bazillion mediocre Caesar salad recipes out there, but only a few genuinely incredible ones.
+The best Caesar salad recipe I know — and I have tried many — is hands-down the one from San Francisco’s beloved Zuni Café, operated by chef Judy Rodgers.

 Chef Rodgers and Zuni Café have racked up many accolades and awards over the years, including James Beard Awards for Outstanding Chef and Outstanding Restaurant.
-But Zuni Café’s Caesar salad is the recipe that people return for, discuss, and smile about, again and again.
+But Zuni Café’s Caesar salad is the classic Caesar salad recipe that people return for, discuss, and smile about, again and again.

 One could do worse than pass an afternoon in sunny, convivial of Zuni Café, where the servers are professional and friendly, sunlight streams onto the wooden tables just so, and the general vibe is equal parts laid-back California, and effortless sophistication.

 All the food is good, but the restaurant is best known for its roast chicken and the Caesar salad.
 In fact, Judy Rodgers writes in the Zuni Café cookbook, the salad station is known as “Caesar’s Palace” among employees.
 The Caesar, she writes, “outsells every other salad, indeed every other dish, every day by a factor of three.”

 Zuni Café’s Classic Caesar Salad: Recipe Ingredients + Notes